What does this measure?

 Why is this important?

 In addition to ending a life tragically, suicide profoundly affects the lives of surviving relatives and friends.
-While over 40,000 people die from suicide in the U.S. each year, it can often be prevented through education, mental health services, and public awareness.
+While nearly 50,000 people die from suicide in the U.S. each year, according to the CDC, it can often be prevented through education, mental health services, and public awareness.

 How is our county doing?